rahul-gharat/dronahq-docs/docs/reference/actionflow-blocks/whatsapp.md

 ---
 import Thumbnail from '@site/src/components/Thumbnail';

 You can utilize Action Flows to send WhatsApp text messages to your contacts directly from your app.
-To accomplish this, you can leverage the `WhatsApp Message` action located within the `Action Flows > Utility bloc`k.
+To accomplish this, you can leverage the `WhatsApp Message` action located within the `Action Flows > Utility block``.

 <figure>
 <Thumbnail src="/img/reference/actionflow-blocks/whatsapp/whatsapp.jpeg" alt="WhatsApp Message" />